 More Severe Withdrawal Symptoms

 Withdrawal symptoms can deter anyone’s desire to detox from drugs.
 However, women are more likely to suffer more severe withdrawal symptoms than men because women tend to have less body mass, so the effects are more intense.
 Therefore, the fear of withdrawal symptoms may be greater than the fear of staying on the drug.

-Keep in mind that teenage drug abuse’s withdrawal symptoms are essentially the same in teen girls as it is in teen boys.
+Remember that withdrawal symptoms from teenage drug abuse are essentially the same in teen girls as in teen boys.
 However, they differ in the severity of the symptoms and the length of detox.
 Adolescent boys may take three to seven days to detox, while teen girls can take seven to ten days on average to detox from drugs.

 Higher Risk of Relapse

 More adolescent females are willing to join a substance abuse treatment program than males.
 However, that does not guarantee a higher success rate.
 After completing rehab, females are more likely to relapse than males.
 They may have to undergo treatment two to three times before finally quitting for good.

 The main reason for this is that females experience more intense cravings for a longer period than males.
 Cravings can outlast any other withdrawal symptoms, tempting a teen girl to relapse, particularly if the girl abused opioids or benzodiazepines.

 Teenage Drug Abuse at Women’s Recovery

 Teenage drug abuse can train wreck the life of a teen girl in a short time.
 Yet even the most severe addictions are treatable.
 Learn more about teenage addiction in CO and what options are available for your teen girl.
 At Women’s Recovery, we offer a range of treatment options, including:

 - Alcohol addiction treatment